Yuquot Whalers' Shrine

 The Yuquot Whalers' Shrine (known also as 'prayer house' or 'washing house'), previously located on Vancouver Island, British Columbia, was a site of purification rituals, passed down through the family of a Yuquot chief.
-It contained a collection of 88 carved human figures, four carved whale figures, and sixteen human skulls.
-Since the early twentieth century, it has been in the possession of the American Museum of Natural History in New York City, but is rarely displayed.
-Talks are underway regarding repatriation.
+It contained a collection of 88 carved human figures, 4 carved whale figures, and 16 human skulls.
+Since the early twentieth century, it had been in the possession of the American Museum of Natural History in New York City but was rarely displayed.
+It has since been returned to the Mowachaht/Muchalaht tribe.